AtsushiTanimoto/XClumpy/README.md

    The const1 term is a cross-normalization constant to adjust small differences in the absolute flux calibration among different instruments.
 The phabs term represents the Galactic absorption.

 2. `zphabs*cabs*zcutoffpl`
    This component represents the transmitted continuum through the torus.
 The zphabs and cabs terms represent the photoelectric absorption and Compton scattering by the torus, respectively.
 The hydrogen column density along the line of sight is determined according to Equation (1).
-The zcutoffpl term is the instrinsic continuum modeled by a power-law with an exponential cutoff.
+The zcutoffpl term is the intrinsic continuum modeled by a power-law with an exponential cutoff.
 We fix this at a typical value (E<sub>cut</sub> = 370 keV).

 3. `const2*zcutoffpl`
    This component represents the scattered component.
 The const term is the scattering fraction.
 We link the photon index, the cutoff energy, and the normalization to those of the intrinsic continuum.